Wright’s family wants stiffer charge for Minnesota ex-cop

 BROOKLYN CENTER, Minn.
 (AP) — Daunte Wright’s family members joined with community leaders Thursday in calling for more serious charges against the white former police officer who fatally shot him, comparing her case to the murder charge brought against a Black officer who killed a white woman in nearby Minneapolis.

+Protesters also tied air fresheners to the fencing at the police station, a nod to Wright’s mother saying that her son told her he had been pulled over for an air freshener dangling from his mirror.
+Police say Wright was stopped for expired registration.

+Brooklyn City officials also announced a 10 p.m.-6 a.m. curfew for the small, working-class city just outside Minneapolis — but made the announcement only 90 minutes before it was set to go into affect.

-Wright’s family members and protesters who have confronted police all week since his death say there’s no excuse for the shooting.
+Wright’s family members, like the protesters, say there’s no excuse for the shooting.

 “Unfortunately, there’s never going to be justice for us,” Wright’s mother, Katie Wright, said at a news conference Thursday.
 “Justice isn’t even a word to me.
 I do want accountability.”